 How to Prevent Hyperpigmentation

+- Laser Treatment.
 If chemical peels aren't for you or you're looking for an extra treatment, try a laser device.
 Since some conditions of hyperpigmentation are close to the surface of the skin and others are much deeper, you'll want to ensure that you choose the right laser accordingly.
 "The new PiQo4 Laser has the ability to target pigment at different levels of the skin," so it addresses numerous condition types.
 It "uses energy aimed at the brown spot of concern," shattering it rather than transforming it into heat."
 Too much heat can result in "more downtime and occasionally worsens hyperpigmentation, especially on darker skin types," she explains.
 Other options are the Clear + Brilliant laser and Intense Pulsed Light (IPL).
 IPL "is a broadband source of light that is used for photorejuvenation," and Clear + Brilliant is one of the "lightest resurfacing lasers, perfect for achieving glowing, radiant skin with minimal downtime.
 It produces very shallow wounds in the skin that stimulate skin renewal and remove superficial damage, skin imperfections, and excess skin pigmentation."

 When it comes to over-the-counter products to incorporate into your skincare routine, Queller recommends looking out for those with ingredients like kojic acid, AHAs, ascorbic acid (vitamin C), licorice extract, and tranexamic acid, all of which can reduce hyperpigmentation.
-Shop a few of our picks below.

 Shop the skincare essentials to get rid of hyperpigmentation: